sporto/elm-tutorial/010_foundations/union_types.md

 Correct "My answer"
 ```

 We have just tagged the string "My answer" with `Correct`.
-Thus union type like this are commonly called __tags__.
+Thus union types like these are commonly called __tags__.

 ## Calling as functions